Education and family heritage

 North Americans have always found the French influence in Louisiana, where morals were more liberal than elsewhere in the country, scandalous.

-American tourists still try to understand the concept of the "garçonnière" found on the plantations or in town.
-Boys from good families would set up shop or entertain their mistresses in peace.
-The French Quarter kept this sulphurous reputation until the 1960s.
-A true "city of vice" for the right-thinking American society, it maintained a very active prostitution with flourishing brothels.
-This era is over, but today New Orleans still attracts many American tourists, because it symbolizes the tolerance towards freer morals.
+American tourists are still trying to understand the concept of the "garçonnière" found on plantations or in town.
+Boys from good families would set up or receive their mistresses in peace and quiet.
+The French Quarter retained this sultry reputation well into the 1960s.
+A veritable "city of vice" for right-thinking American society, it was home to a thriving prostitution industry and flourishing brothels.
+Those days are gone, but today New Orleans still attracts many American tourists, as it symbolizes tolerance towards freer morals.

-Louisiana is one of the few states to have made gambling legal in its territory.
-Many casinos have flourished and helped boost the local economy, but not everyone likes gambling and some politicians are advocating a ban.
+Louisiana is one of the few states to have made gambling legal on its territory.
+Numerous casinos have flourished here, helping to boost the local economy, but gambling is not to everyone's taste, and some politicians are advocating a ban.

-In general, rural areas are more conservative, both at the polls and on the streets.
+Generally speaking, rural areas are more conservative, both at the ballot box and on the streets.
 The north is more traditionally Baptist; discussing abortion in a café would not necessarily be welcome there.
-Sometimes biblical and/or vengeful words decorate gardens or walls.
+Sometimes, biblical and/or vengeful words decorate gardens or low walls.
 Puritanism?
 Perhaps.
-But the fact remains that expressing one's ideas is done with tact and respect.
+The fact remains that expressing one's ideas is done tactfully and respectfully.